use std::collections::HashMap;

 impl<K, V, S> Debug for HashMap<K, V, S> where K: Eq + Hash + Debug, V: Debug, S: HashState

-doesn't satisfy the bounds, so HashMap<Y, i8>
+But Y doesn't satisfy the bounds, so HashMap<Y, i8> doesn't implement Debug.

-That is, your enum needs to implement those two traits, which can be done with derive
+That is, your enum needs to implement those two traits, which can be done with derive:

 use std::collections::HashMap;